 You can tell that Crunchyroll is at the top of the food chain as it even has its own awards show.

 Look out for anime like Boruto, Darling in the FRANXX, and more!

 Netflix needs no introduction.
-But what most people don’t realise is that the streaming service offers a wide and large variety of anime movies and series.
+But most people don’t realise that the streaming service offers a wide and large variety of anime movies and series.
 In fact, you’ll find some of the best anime of all time hidden amongst your regular content.

 Tell us, what are your top 10 best anime series of all time and which other anime titles belong on our list?